STONEWALL NATIONAL MUSEUM & ARCHIVES

 Now in its eighth year, Stonewall National Education Project positively impacts the lives of countless LGBTQ youth, and their classmates, from a spectrum of major cities and small towns across the nation.

 In April 2020, the Stonewall National Education Project Annual Symposium will gather more than 150 school district leaders, federal and state agencies, not for profit organizations, and university offices including large metropolitan areas such as New York City, Los Angeles, San Francisco, Chicago, Boston, Houston, Philadelphia, Seattle, Portland, San Diego, and Washington, DC.
 State Departments of Education have attended from Michigan, Massachusetts, Washington, North Carolina, Rhode Island.
-Federal agencies and not for profit organizations have included US Department of Health and Human Services, CDC – Division of Adolescent and School Health, American Psychological Association, HRC, GSA Network, Gender Spectrum and more.
+Federal agencies and not for profit organizations have included US Department of Health and Human Services, CDC – Division of Adolescent and School Health, American Psychological Association, HRC, Gender Spectrum and more.

 Research has shown that LGBTQ youth, particularly youth of color, disproportionately face more disciplinary action and harsher punishment than their straight counterparts.
 They are more likely to have poorer academic and health outcomes, less likely to attend school on a regular basis, and have a greater chance of being pushed out of school and into the prison system.